jpanakkal22/jpanakkal22.github.io/README.md

 * [Questions](#questions)

 ## Installation
-Clone the repository and npm install dependencies to get started.
-Also make sure to run npm install --save react-bootstrap from the command line to install React Bootstrap.
+Npm packages installed include Font-Awesome for React and React-Bootstrap.

 ## Usage
-Navigate around the application and check out some of my work!
+View the application and source code of some of my projects.
+Check out my Github page or connect with me on LinkedIn.

 ## License
 N/A